leannmlindsey/lambda_dataset_construction/README.md

 ## Usage
 Follow these steps to create and validate the dataset:
 ### Download Data
+First download all of the phage sequences and metadata from [PhageScope](https://phagescope.deepomics.org/download) and the bacterial sequences from the [Genome Taxonomy Database (GTDB)](https://gtdb.ecogenomic.org/).

-The phage dataset can be downloaded from [PhageScope](https://phagescope.deepomics.org/download).
-Download all of the links in the [Phage Meta Data Download](https://phagescope.deepomics.org/download#meta) section as well as the [Phage FASTA File Download](https://phagescope.deepomics.org/download#fasta) section.
+There is no FTP or API for PhageScope so you must download all of the links in the [Phage Meta Data Download](https://phagescope.deepomics.org/download#meta) section as well as the [Phage FASTA File Download](https://phagescope.deepomics.org/download#fasta) section.
 The scripts below will notify you if you are missing any of the files.
 ```
 # Download phage data
 mkdir -P data/phagescope